dapphub/dapptools/src/dapp/README.md

 The `--depth` paramenter determines how many transactions deep each test will run, while the `--fuzz-runs` parameter determines how many times the whole process is repeated.

+Note that a revert in any of the randomly generated call will not trigger a test failure.
+The goal of invariant tests is to find a state change that results in a violation of the assertions defined in the body of the test method, and since reverts do not result in a state change, they can be safely ignored.
+Reverts within the body of the `invariant*` test method will however still cause a test failure.

 Example:

 ```solidity